All about segmenting

 Metorik allows you to segment any resource (eg. orders, customers, subscriptions) by any of its attributes (total items, payment method, LTV).
 Additionally, you have the ability to save segments for re-use later and share them with your team.
 Segments can also be combined with regular and recurring exports.

-In this guide, we're going to dive into how the segmenting system works and how you can get the most out of it.
+In this relatively brief video, I personally walk you through the segmenting system, demoing how it works and how you can get the most out of it.

 Segmenting is available on the following 'resource pages':

 To start segmenting, select the segment dropdown and choose a 'field' that you want to segment by:

 The fields available to segment by will vary based on the resource.
 For customers, it includes fields like the total spent, order count, and last order date, while orders could be filtered by the products they contain, time they happened, payment method, and more.

 At the top of the segmenting system, you can choose whether the resource should meet all of the filters you create or any.

 For each filter you create in a segment, the 'roles' you can use will depend on the field chosen.
 For example, filtering by a 'number' field like 'total spent' would give you the following roles: